Download eBooks & Wiring Diagrams (FREE)

-When installing a camper solar system, one of the first questions we must ourselves is, “How much solar do I need for my camper van?
+When installing a camper solar system, one of the first questions we must ask ourselves is, “How much solar do I need for my camper van?
 100 watts?
 300 watts?
 More?”
-This is a difficult question to answer accurately because everyone’s needs are different.
+This is a difficult question to answer accurately because everyone’s needs differ.
 What is the best solar size for one person may not be the best for you.

 In truth, your ideal solar power size depends on your power requirements.
 The more power you intend to use in your camper van, the more solar you will need.
 The good news is that you don’t have to do any difficult calculations to identify how many watts of solar you need to install.